Gorski4123/openhiun.github.com/_posts/2013-11-15-php-session-on-aws.md

 Finally restart PHP-FPM for apply setting with following commends.
 {% highlight php %}
 $ service php-fpm restart

-//for php-fpm on ubuntu or centos
+//for php-fpm on ubuntu or centos with nginx
 $ service php5-fpm restart
 //for php on apache
 $ apachectl restart
 {% endhighlight %}